 Level D

-When should you modify your PPE requirements?
+When should you modify your personal protective equipment level of protection requirements?

 Using level C or D equipment depends on being able to know and control the risks you identify.
 That means that if you detect a new respiratory hazard, you should upgrade to a more comprehensive PPE option.